kabanero-io-test/cp4apps1/README.md

 # cp4apps1
-This is a sample application that I am developing
+This is a sample application that I am developing.